 - Finally, it often gets caught commercially.
-However, despite this unfortunate practice, their population appears to be stable, so the IUCN currently lists them as a species of Least Concern.
+However, despite this unfortunate practice, its population appears to be stable.
+Therefore, the IUCN currently lists it as a species of Least Concern.

-Australian Ghost Shark Physiology and Biology
+Australian Ghost Shark Physical Description

-Australian Ghost Shark Distribution and Habitat
+Australian Ghost Shark Distribution, Habitat, and Ecology

 First of all, the Australian Ghost Shark inhabits a quite restricted habitat range.
 This includes a portion of the waters off Australia and New Zealand.
 However, it remains unclear whether this has always been its endemic area.
 It may have once inhabited a more extensive range.